Kristine Marie Berg

 My curiosity is piqued by taken-for-granted conceptions of what it means to communicate well and by unconventional and unexpected forms of rhetorical practice.

 I am also interested in how textual analyses can be supplemented by other methods such as interviews, participant observation and protocol analysis.

 I have taught the following obligatory courses in the Rhetoric program: Rhetorical criticism (BA), Rhetoric in Society (BA), Speech Workshop (BA), Contemporary Theoretical and Methodological Perspectives (MA)

 I have supervised BA-projects about inter alia polysemy, framing and online activism.
-And I have supervised MA-theses about inter alia Mugabe and establishment of ethos and about Nelson Mandela and his use of narratives, block parties as protest rhetoric, utopian rhetoric and empathy in communication between doctor and patient.
+And I have supervised MA-theses about Nelson Mandela and his use of narratives, block parties as protest rhetoric, utopian rhetoric and empathy in communication between doctor and patient.